MichaelDwa/e_commerce_project/README.md

-## Online Consumer Behavior Analysis using SQL and Tableau
+## Online Consumer Behavior Analysis

 ## Overview
 This project intends to analyze online consumer behavior and provide insights into product profitability, customer trends, geographic insights, and other topics.
 The assessment is based on a dataset that includes sales, profits, shipping expenses, and meaningful customer information.